• Skip to primary navigation

 You can apply for PSW jobs in Long-Term Care facilities if you do not have a Personal Support Worker certificate.

-You can be exempt from the new regulations if you do not currently meet either the existing or new educational standard.
+You can be exempt from the new regulations if you do not currently meet either the existing or new educational standards.

 You must, however, fulfill the following requirements: